Azure/arc_jumpstart_docs/docs/azure_jumpstart_ag/contoso_hypermarket/deployment/_index.md

     > **Note:** If you create multiple subsequent role assignments on the same service principal, your client secret (password) will be destroyed and recreated each time.
 Therefore, make sure you grab the correct secret.

     > **Note:** The Jumpstart scenarios are designed with as much ease of use in mind and adhering to security-related best practices whenever possible.
-It is optional but highly recommended to scope the service principal to a specific [Azure subscription and resource group](https://learn.microsoft.com/cli/azure/ad/sp?view=azure-cli-latest) as well as considering using a [less privileged service principal account](https://learn.microsoft.com/azure/role-based-access-control/best-practices).
+It's optional but highly recommended to scope the service principal to a specific [Azure subscription and resource group](https://learn.microsoft.com/cli/azure/ad/sp?view=azure-cli-latest) as well as considering using a [less privileged service principal account](https://learn.microsoft.com/azure/role-based-access-control/best-practices).

 - Clone the Azure Arc Jumpstart repository